Published On: Apr 09 2013 04:42:55 PM CDTUpdated On: Apr 12 2016 01:00:00 AM CDT

 2002: Venezuelan President Hugo Chavez agrees to step down under pressure from the country's divided military.
 However, he never formally resigned and was returned to office two days later.
 He would remain in office until his death on March 5, 2013.

-1994: Actress Saoirse Ronan, best known for roles in movies such as "Atonement," "City of Ember," "The Lovely Bones," "Hanna" and "The Host," is born in New York City.
-In 2008, she earned an Oscar nomination for Best Supporting Actress for her role in "Atonement."
+1994: Actress Saoirse Ronan, best known for Oscar-nominated roles in "Atonement" and "Brooklyn," is born in New York City.
+She's also had roles in movies such as "City of Ember," "The Lovely Bones," "Hanna" and "The Host."

 1992: The Euro Disney Resort officially opens in Marne-la-Vallée, France, with its theme park Euro Disneyland.
 The resort's name was eventually changed to Disneyland Paris, with the park becoming Disneyland Park.